 “Thanks for the advice.
 I might not have done keyword stuffing, as its been checked by ChatGPT.
 But I might be wrong.
 How much would it be for you to do the services described?”

-So that’s one of several reasons why I have a jaundiced view of AI generated content… And why Google is working to combat it.
+So that’s one of several reasons why I (have) had a jaundiced view of AI-generated content… And why Google is working to combat it.
 Not only did you cheat, but your AI content generator enabled you to break the fundamental Spam policies in the process.

 AI Content IS Detectable!

 The naive user may think that their newly AI-generated page is a masterpiece.
-It’s not… it’s just smarter version of plagiarism.
+It’s not… it may just be a smarter-than-usual version of plagiarism.
 There are already numerous new AI content detectors available – not least to combat the cheating students who prefer taking shortcuts to their degree vs doing the hard work.
-AI can generate medical information, financial recommendations and any number of topics where the production of such content can actually generate harm to a reader.
+AI can generate medical information, financial recommendations and content on any number of topics where the production of such content may actually generate harm to a reader.

 AI Content Detectors